Laptop Not Charging When Plugged In: Safe Fixes

 Prepare a safe repair session

-- Inspect the cable and adapter.
+- Inspect the cable and port for visible damage.

 Quick path